jwosborn/kroger-api/README.md

 # kroger-api
-This api serves as a wrapper around API calls to OpenAI for Product Description Generation.
+This API serves as a wrapper around API calls to OpenAI for Product Description Generation.